What is a thyroxine (T4) test?

 In general, T4 results that are higher than normal may be a sign of:

-- Toxic thyroid nodule (a single lump on the thyroid that makes extra thyroid hormone)
+- Toxic thyroid nodule, a lump growing in the thyroid that makes large amounts of thyroid hormone on its own

 - A noncancerous (not cancer) tumor in your pituitary gland